Hålogaland: Etymology and history

 The Hversu Noregr byggðist is a legendary account of the origin of various legendary Norwegian lineages.
-It traces the descendants of the primeval ruler Fornjót (Fornjotr) down to Nór, who is here the eponym and first great king of Norway, who unites the Norwegian lands (petty kingdoms).
+It traces the descendants of the primeval ruler Fornjót (Fornjotr) down to Nór, who unites the Norwegian lands.
 The Hversu account then gives details of the descendants of Nór and of his brother Gór in the following section known as the Ættartölur ("Genealogies", or Fundinn Noregr, "Founding of Norway").
 The Hversu account is closely paralleled by the opening of the Orkneyinga saga.

 In 873 AD, according to the Egil's saga (written c.
 1240) the Kvens and Norse cooperate in battling against the invading Karelians.
-The chapter XVII of Egil's saga describes how Thorolf Kveldulfsson (King of Norway's tax chief starting 872 AD) from Namdalen, located in the southernmost tip of the historic Hålogaland, goes toKvenland again:
+The chapter XVII of Egil's saga describes how Thorolf Kveldulfsson (King of Norway's tax chief starting 872 AD) from Namdalen, located in the southernmost tip of the historic Hålogaland, goes to Kvenland again:

 Based on medieval documents, the above meeting took place during the winter of 873–874.
 Hålogaland's rather close vicinity to Kvenland is also demonstrated c.
 1157 in the geographical chronicle Leiðarvísir og borgarskipan by the Icelandic Abbot Níkulás Bergsson (Nikolaos), who provides descriptions of lands around Norway: